trylaarsdam/trylaarsdam.github.io/content/description.md

-Hi, I'm Todd Rylaarsdam, an embedded software developer.
+Hi, I'm Todd Rylaarsdam, a software developer focused on the internet of things.

 I'm currently a student at George Fox University studying computer science.